CesiumGS/3d-tiles/Styling/README.md

 ## Expressions

-The language for expressions is a small subset of JavaScript ([EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf)), plus native color, vector, and regular expression types and access to tileset feature properties in the form of readonly variables.
+The language for expressions is a small subset of JavaScript ([EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf)), plus native vector and regular expression types and access to tileset feature properties in the form of readonly variables.

 _Implementation tip: Cesium uses the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._

 ### Semantics

-Dot notation is used to access properties by name, e.g., `color.red`.
+Dot notation is used to access properties by name, e.g., `building.name`.

-Bracket notation (`[]`) is also used to access properties, e.g., `color['red']`, or arrays, e.g., `temperatures[1]`.
+Bracket notation (`[]`) is also used to access properties, e.g., `building['name']`, or arrays, e.g., `temperatures[1]`.

 Functions are called with parenthesis (`()`) and comma-separated arguments, e.g., (`isNaN(0.0)`, `color('cyan', 0.5)`).